pronaway404/Netflix-N-Hack/README.md

 4. Press OK on the prompt to move the app to internal storage.
 It will then move to internal storage and be usable for the exploit.
 Accessible from the Media tab of the XMB.

 ### Extended Storage Drive Setup (PS5)

+> [!IMPORTANT]
+> While the console is off, plug in the extended storage drive, then turn the console on.

 #### Step 1: Download balenaEtcher
 - Download **balenaEtcher** for Windows, macOS, or Linux from: